mgdeveloper1406/reciorganizer/README.md

 # Collection-Of-Recipes
-Code challenge to create a web app to organize data of recipes
+Code challenge to create a web app to organize and manage collection of recipes

 **Created By**
 	Thakshene (Dakshi)